nut-tree/website/docs/API/screen.md

 # Screen Control

-nut.js allows searching and waiting for images on your screen to either verify certain conditions, or use it for further processing.
+nut.js allows searching and waiting for images on your screen to either verify certain conditions, or use them for further processing.

 ## Configuration

 The nut.js [screen](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html) comes with
-a [config](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#config) object which allows to configure its behaviour.
+a [config](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#config) object which allows configuration of its behaviour.

 ### confidence